williamandrews2/EndlessRunner/README.md

 Open the cloned project folder using Unity Hub or directly through the Unity Editor.

 3. **Run the Game**
 Press the Play button in the Unity Editor to start the game.
+Use the left and right arrow keys to navigate side to side and reach a high score!

 ## 📸 Screenshots